Internet Governance Forum: Meetings

 Four-day IGF meetings have been held in the last quarter of each year starting in 2006.

 IGF I — Athens, Greece 2006

 The first meeting of the IGF was held in Athens, Greece from 30 October to 2 November 2006.
 The overall theme for the meeting was: "Internet Governance for Development".
-The agenda was structured along five broad themes: (i) Openness - Freedom of expression, free flow of information, ideas and knowledge; (ii) Security - Creating trust and confidence through collaboration; (iii) Diversity - Promoting multilingualism and local content; and (iv) Access - Internet connectivity, policy and cost; and (v) Emerging issues, with capacity-building as a cross-cutting priority.
+The agenda was structured along five broad themes: openness, security, diversity, access and new issues.